huggingface/blog/inference-update.md

 </div>

-Transformer models are quickly becoming the de facto architecture for a wide range of machine learning (ML) applications, including natural language processing, computer vision, speech, and more.
+Transformer models are quickly becoming the *de facto* architecture for a wide range of machine learning (ML) applications, including natural language processing, computer vision, speech, and more.
 Every day, developers and organizations are adopting these models to turn ideas into proof-of-concept demos, and demos into production-grade applications.

-At Hugging Face, we are obsessed with simplifying ML development and operations, without compromising on state-of-the-art quality.
-In this respect, the ability to test and deploy the latest models with minimal friction is critical all along the lifecycle of an ML project.
+At Hugging Face, we are obsessed with simplifying ML development and operations without compromising on state-of-the-art quality.
+In this respect, the ability to test and deploy the latest models with minimal friction is critical, all along the lifecycle of an ML project.
 Optimizing the cost-performance ratio is equally important, and we'd like to thank our friends at [Intel](https://huggingface.co/intel) for sponsoring our free CPU-based inference solutions.
 This is another major step in our [partnership](https://huggingface.co/blog/intel).
 It's also great news for our user community, who can now enjoy the speedup delivered by the [Intel Xeon Ice Lake](https://www.intel.com/content/www/us/en/products/docs/processors/xeon/3rd-gen-xeon-scalable-processors-brief.html) architecture at zero cost.

 Now, let's review your inference options with Hugging Face.